prompts-studio/prompts-sol/README.md

  Prompt
    ✓ mints a token
    ✓ is an empty NFT
+   ✓ minter is the owner
-   ✓ has a member
+   ✓ owner can add a new member
-   ✓ a member can add a new member
+   ✓ owner can add another member
    ✓ has multiple members
    ✓ a member can contribute
    ✓ another member can contribute
-   ✓ a non-member can contribute
+   ✓ non-members cannot contribute
    ✓ get all contribution URIs
    ✓ owner can fill NFT / set tokenURI
    ✓ is a filled NFT